prakashjayy/coco_utils/README.md

 ## Summary of set up

-- Clone the repo and do poetry install.
-To install poetry on your system/server.
+- Clone the repo and do `poetry install`.
+To install poetry on your [system/server](https://github.com/prakashjayy/fullstack_dl/issues/17).

 > How to run tests ?
 - TODO